Eskimos quarterback Mike Reilly named CFL’s Most Outstanding Player

 Trestman, 61, earned his second honour (first was in '09 with Montreal) with 54 votes.
 In his first year with Toronto, Trestman guided the Argos (9-9) to a Grey Cup berth following last year's 5-13 mark.

-After thanking his family, Argos GM Jim Popp, Toronto players and coaches as well as all CFL players and coaches, Trestman was especially appreciative of Wilder Jr.'s actions.
+After thanking his family, Argos GM Jim Popp, Toronto players and coaches as well as all CFL players and coaches, Trestman was especially appreciative of Wilder Jr. sharing his award with his offensive line.

 "I think that was great, James is a real guy," Trestman said.
 "It was unexpected but I was proud of him."